wangyanqun321/learngit/readme.txt

-Git is aversion control syystem
+Git is a distrubted control syystem
 Git is free software